 This is exactly what the authors of a recent study about work-related musculoskeletal injuries among plastic surgeons recommend.
 Neck, shoulder, and back pain are common in the general population and are especially prevalent among plastic surgeons, who often stand for long hours with their necks bent forward, noted research published in the January 2018 issue of the journal Plastic and Reconstructive Surgery [https://www.ncbi.nlm.nih.gov/pubmed/29280888].

-The yogic perspective is that healing involves commitment to regular practice throughout the day, both on and off the mat.
+The yogic perspective is that healing involves a commitment to regular daily practice on and off the mat.
 Here are some simple ways to practice “off the mat” yoga in your daily life:

 Join us at Duke Integrative Medicine for our Healing Yoga for Back and Neck Pain.
-This six-week series of classes are designed to relieve pain in your back and neck, and provide strategies to enhance your overall health.
+This six-week class series is designed to relieve pain in your back and neck and provide strategies to enhance your overall health.
 Click here to learn more about Healing Yoga for Back and Neck Pain and register before February 22nd to receive a 10% early registration discount.

 Mindful breathing is a powerful exercise that can help you stay focused on the present moment.
 Combining a mindful breathing exercise with meditation can help you focus and relax.
 Read the instructions below to familiarize yourself with the experience.
 Set a timer, and as you get more accustomed to using ...READ MORE